guyileo-guyilei/self-supervised-test-time-training/README.md

 ## Introduction
 This project intends to develop a model that can use testing data to tune its own parameters using self-supervised learning on data being fed in during test time.
 This will allow the model to continue learning after being deployed and become more robust, learning shifting distributions in the input data.

-To run this, run the main.ipynb notebook after installing the necessary packages.
+The results are already loaded in the main.ipynb notebook, but it can be ran so long as all the packages are already installed.
 It will automatically download the dataset, train the model, and display all the results of the experiments.

 I use supervised learning to create models that can classify new inputs after it learns on training data, but the model is limited by how much data can be gathered and classified before deploying the model.
 There can also be underlying errors with how training data is collected, i.e. data that inaccurately models the real world or mislabeled data that propagates to the end model.
 These factors can be accounted for without having to seriously expand our training set if we had a way to implement training once the model has already been deployed.
 Under this paradigm, I modified a supervised learning model and implemented training at test-time, which will be robust to changes in distributions of data.